Bom-Dia-Codigo/devsecops-horusec-action/README.md

 Build Action based Docker purely isn't flexible to split arguments like it's possible when build using Javascript/Typescript.

 This is a proof of concept to running Horusec as a Github Action.

+This is a fork of fike/horusec-action, this fork and changes were made for didatic and integrity purposes.
+Thanks Fike, counts on me :)